Religion - Religious Beliefs

 a new era in world democracy and sustainability.

-People who do not identify with a
+are people who do not identify with a

 Americas Changing Religious Landscape

 life, pray for the strength to endure a difficult one”

 You don’t need religion to believe in God..do you?